KatjaParak/ML_movie_recommendation_system/README.md

 Since the collaborative-filtering algorithms struggle with cold-start problem - a scenario where a system has difficulty providing  recommendations for new users -  this method was abandoned in favor of implementing content-based filtering.

 However, the chosen approach also has its own limitations.
-By relying on features like tags or genres, it becomes higly susceptible to creating a filter bubble and limit the diversity of recommendations (for example. entering 'Pulp Fiction' may results in predominantly Tarantimo movies recommendations).
-To mitigate this, sentiment analysis is applied to the tags, helping to enhance the diversity of recommendations.
+By relying on features like tags or genres, it becomes higly susceptible to creating a filter bubble and limit the diversity of recommendations (for example. entering 'Pulp Fiction' may results in predominantly Tarantino movies recommendations).
+To mitigate this, sentiment analysis is applied to the tags, to some extent helping enhance the diversity of recommendations.
+By analyzing sentiment behind the tags, the system can filter out movies with negative or critical tags, ensuring that only neutral and positive tags remains.

 ## Data Source